Do you want to become a field volunteer with the PBI Honduras team?

 • The final stage of the selection process is the participation in a virtual training week.
 The decision surrounding your selection will be taken at the end of the training week.

 • You will not join the team immediately after the training week.
 For this reason, we ask that all candidates remain aware of the current situation in Honduras until joining the team.

 • When you arrive in Honduras, you will participate in a two-week training.
 The training and selection process continues in Honduras and ends with an evaluation after two months in the field team.

 • At any point during the process, PBI can decide the eligibility of the candidate to participate in the team of international human rights observers in Honduras.

 PBI Policies surrounding age discrimination in the field projects:

-We appreciate your interest and we encourage you to continue working in the defense of human rights defenders.
+We thank you for your interest and we encourage you to continue working in the defence of human rights defenders.
 For more information, please contact email@example.com

 Thank you for your interest.